Approximations for the Caputo derivative (II): Numerical solution of the fractional subdiffusion equation

-In Table 6 we compute the error and the order of numerical solution \eqref{16_2} for equation \eqref{17_2}.
-The numerical results from Table 6 suggest that the accuracy of numerical solution \eqref{16_2} is $O(h)$.
-A numerical analysis of the scheme using the $L1$ approximation for the Caputo derivative is given by Jin, Lazarov and Zhou \cite{JinLazarovZhou2016}.
-We use the fractional Taylor polynomials of the solution in order to improve the differentiability class of the solution and the accuracy of the numerical solution.
+have the solutions $u(x,t)=e^{x+t}$ and $u(x,t)=\sin (\pi x) E_{\aaaa}\llll(-t^\aaaa\rrrr)$.
+The numerical results for the error and order of numerical solution \eqref{16_2} of the fractional subdiffusion equations \eqref{17_1} and \eqref{17_2} for $\aaaa=0.25,\aaaa=0.5,\aaaa=0.75$ are presented in Table 5 and Table 6.
+The solution of equation \eqref{17_2} has a singularity at $t=0$, where its first partial derivatives are unbounded.
+Numerical solution \eqref{16_2} of equation \eqref{17_2} has a first order accuracy (Table 6).
+A numerical analysis of the finite difference scheme which uses the L1 approximation for the Caputo derivative is given by Jin, Lazarov and Zhou in \cite{JinLazarovZhou2016}.
+The Miller-Ross sequential derivative for the Caputo fractional derivative of order $n\aaaa$ is defined as

+When the function $y(t)$ is differentiable in the sense of the definition of a Miller-Ross derivative its fractional Taylor polynomials (polyfractonomials) at the initial point of fractional differentiation $t=0$ are defined as:

+Now we compute the Taylor polyfractonomials of the solution of the fractional subdiffusion equation and we apply the method from \cite{DimitrovDimovTodorov2018} for transforming equation \eqref{17_2} into a fractional diffusion equation whose solution belongs to the class $C^{2,2}([0,1]\times[0,1])$.
 Denote by $D_t^{[\bbbb]} u(x,t)$ the Miller-Ross derivative of order $\bbbb$ of the solution $u(x,t)$ in the time direction.
 From equation \eqref{17_2}

 By applying fractional differentiation of order $\aaaa$ we obtain

 By induction we obtain

 Set $t=0$